 - Keep Your Finger Off the Trigger: Until you’re ready to shoot, your finger should be away from the trigger.

 - Be Certain of Your Target and Beyond: Ensure you’re shooting at a duck and be aware of what lies behind your target.

 The size and stability of the boat are paramount.
 A boat specifically designed for hunting, like a “jon boat” or a “duck boat,” is ideal.
 These boats tend to be flat-bottomed, providing better stability in the calm, shallow waters typical of duck hunting locales.

 The Ideal Seating Arrangement

-- Advantage: This positioning minimizes the chances of either hunter accidentally swinging their firearm into the line of sight or the space of the other.
+- Advantage: This positioning minimises the chances of either the hunter accidentally swinging their firearm into the line of sight or the space of the other.

 Establish clear shooting zones for each hunter.